relativisticpoint/KMS-poc/README.md

 ## Notes for AI / Code Assistants

+Start by reading `ARCHITECTURE_KMS101.md`, then the per-service `agent.md` files at the top of each folder (`kms-service/agent.md`, `data-service/agent.md`, `ui/agent.md`) for quick summaries of responsibilities, APIs, and current state.

 If you're using an AI code assistant (Copilot, ChatGPT, etc.), please read or reference `ARCHITECTURE_KMS101.md` first.
 It describes:

 - The KMS vs data-service responsibilities
 - The key hierarchy (MK → CRK → DEK)
 - Planned APIs and crypto choices
+- Quick service overviews live in:
+  - `kms-service/agent.md`
+  - `data-service/agent.md`
+  - `ui/agent.md`

 Code suggestions should:
 - Keep KMS logic in `kms-service`